 TrustyTrunks 100% silicone diaper covers are reusable and washable for an entire season.
 You can simply wipe clean or put in the washing machine.
 Pat dry and your TrustyTrunks are ready for the next beach day.

 TrustyTrunks keep sand, seaweed, and other uncomfortable beach debris from your child’s diaper.
 They can swim and play all day, but with proper fitting of the TrustyTrunks, they’ll stay clean no matter what.

 TrustyTrunks are the only waterproof and leakproof swim diaper on the market.
 With a proper fit, everything inside the diaper will stay in, and water or sand from the beach and pool will stay out.

 We believe in making life less stressful.

-TrustyTrunks are a reusable, leakproof diaper cover for swimming.
-Worn over any regular cloth or disposable diaper, it is the only product that claims to prevent liquids from entering the pool.
+TrustyTrunks are a waterproof, leakproof, reusable diaper cover for swimming.
+Worn over a cloth or disposable diaper, it is the only product that claims to prevent liquids from entering the pool.

 The vision for TrustyTrunks is to change our culture so there are fewer pool contaminations.
 We strive for cleaner, safer, recreational water and fewer pool closings.

 Follow these instructions so that TrustyTrunks are 100% leakproof: